Recycling

 There are a number of places and venues in Woodstock where you can drop some or all of your recycables.

-Glass - Mountain Road Primary School (behind school in Mountain Road)
+Glass and Paper – Mountain Road Primary School

-Mountain Road Primary School has a Glass Bank, where you can drop all your bottles and glass jars.
+Mountain Road Primary School has a Glass Bank and Paper Bank, where you can drop all your bottles and glass jars and old newspapers, etc.